SU-NCS/Intro_to_programming/course-overview.md

 # Week 2:

 This week we will learn logic in order to form conditional tests.
 We'll expand on logic to create loop swhich will run a set of instructions repeatedly until a logical condition is met.
+We'll introduce our adventure game and learn how to code challenges that will help to play the game.

 ## Activity 1: Logic Game/Flow control